 Annapurna Circuit Trek unfolds the wonders of nature as it meanders through the paddy fields, river valleys, and gorges and through small mountain hamlets giving you a true enigma of the Himalayan trekking experience.
 The total length of the route you hike on Annapurna Circuit is somewhere around 150km or (100 miles).

 In addition, this route also has been listed as one of the top 10 must-visit places & the best trekking trails numerous times in terms of culture and unique landscape by individual authors, magazines, BBC, Trip Advisor, media companies, and such.

 - Descend into the Kali Gandaki, one of the world's deepest gorges.

-- Thorung La, the trek's highest point, which is 5,400 meters above sea level.
+- Thorung La, is the trek's highest point, which is 5,400 meters above sea level.

 - Take a detour into the rugged Nar and Phu valleys.

 - This trek can be tailored to your own preferences in a number of ways.

 - A fascinating hike along the Round Annapurna Trail and visit Braga - the oldest monastery in this area.

 - Take in Nepal's rich landscape and culture.